-In the following list of parameters, [\cs] indicates the counterpart in pTeX, and each symbol has the following meaning:
+The following is the list of parameters which can be specificated by the \ltjsetparameter command. [\cs] indicates the counterpart in pTeX, and symbols beside each parameter has the following meaning:

 - No mark: values at the end of the paragraph or the hbox are adopted in the whole paragraph/hbox. - '': local parameters, which can change everywhere inside a paragraph/hbox. - '†': assignments are always global.